Softsun2/DMFsim-benchmarking/revisions-r2.md

                 f'{self.no_progress_limit} time steps! ' \
                 f'This may indicate the synthesis is impossible!')
     ```
-5. [X] `--host-string` crashes program if file structure is not set up.
+5. [X] `--host-string` crashes the program if the file structure is not set up.
     -   Added the following snippet to `Tutorial.py`.
 Generates the data dir if necessary instead of crashing.
     ```python3
     gene_length_data_path = f'raw-data/{host_string}/'